-On June 26, 2019, the Company and certain of its subsidiaries entered into an Amended and Restated Credit Agreement (as amended by the First Amendment, dated as of August 15, 2019, and the Second Amendment, dated as of November 6, 2019, the "Credit Agreement") with a syndicate of financial institutions as lenders and BMO Harris Bank, N.A. ("BMO"), as administrative agent.
+On June 26, 2019, the Company and certain of its subsidiaries entered into an Amended and Restated Credit Agreement (as amended by the First Amendment, dated as of August 15, 2019, the Second Amendment, dated as of November 6, 2019, and the Third Amendment, dated as of May 6, 2020, the "Credit Agreement") with a syndicate of financial institutions as lenders and BMO Harris Bank, N.A. ("BMO"), as administrative agent.
 The Credit Agreement provides for (i) a \$100.0 million secured term loan (the "Term A Loan"), (ii) up to \$50.0 million in delayed draw secured term loans (the "Delayed Draw Term Loan"), and (iii) a \$50.0 million secured revolving credit facility (the "Revolving Credit Facility" and, collectively with the Term A Loan and the Delayed Draw Term Loan, the "Credit Facilities"), each maturing on June 26, 2024.
 The Company's obligations under the Credit Agreement are guaranteed by its present and future domestic subsidiaries, with limited exceptions.

-Prior to the Third Amendment (as defined below), the Credit Agreement required the Company to comply with certain financial covenants, including requiring that the Company maintain a (i) total leverage ratio (the "Leverage Ratio"), defined as the ratio of total funded debt to Adjusted EBITDA (as defined in the Credit Agreement), of at least 3.50 to 1.00 through December 31, 2020, and 3.25 to 1.00 thereafter and (ii) fixed charge coverage ratio ("FCCR Ratio"), defined as the ratio of Adjusted EBITDA less Unfinanced Capital Expenditures (as defined in the Credit Agreement) to Fixed Charges (as defined in the Credit Agreement), of not less than 1.20 to 1.00, in each case tested quarterly.
+Prior to the Third Amendment to the Amended and Restated Credit Agreement, dated as of May 6, 2020 (the "Third Amendment"), the Credit Agreement required the Company to comply with certain financial covenants, including requiring that the Company maintain a (i) total leverage ratio (the "Leverage Ratio"), defined as the ratio of total funded debt to Adjusted EBITDA (as defined in the Credit Agreement), of no more than 3.50 to 1.00 through December 31, 2020, and 3.25 to 1.00 thereafter and (ii) fixed charge coverage ratio ("FCCR Ratio"), defined as the ratio of Adjusted EBITDA less Unfinanced Capital Expenditures (as defined in the Credit Agreement) to Fixed Charges (as defined in the Credit Agreement), of not less than 1.20 to 1.00, in each case tested quarterly.
+Pursuant to the Third Amendment, during the period from May 6, 2020 until July 2, 2021 (the "Initial Covenant Relief Period"), the maximum Leverage Ratio was increased and the covenant to maintain a minimum FCCR Ratio was replaced with a covenant to maintain a minimum Adjusted EBITDA (as defined in the Third Amendment).

 The Credit Agreement also contains other customary restrictive covenants including (i) restrictions on the incurrence of additional indebtedness and additional liens on property, (ii) restrictions on permitted acquisitions and other investments and (iii) limitations on asset sales, mergers and acquisitions.
 Further, the Credit Agreement limits the Company's payment of future dividends and distributions and share repurchases by the Company.
 Subject to certain exceptions, borrowings under the Credit Agreement are also subject to mandatory prepayment from (a) any issuances of debt or equity securities, (b) any sale or disposition of assets, (c) insurance and condemnation proceeds (d) representation and warranty insurance proceeds related to insurance policies issued in connection with acquisitions and (e) excess cash flow.
-The Credit Agreement includes customary events of default.